 Modern History, Aberdeen Proving Ground, Edgewood Arsenal

 Edgewood and Aberdeen were primarily rural agricultural areas until the early 20th century.
 World War I brought an urgent need for chemical warfare research, testing and manufacturing, and a suitable location was immediately sought.
 With an act of congress on October 20, 1917, the U.S. Government took possession of the Gunpower Neck and Bush Neck peninsula areas now known as Aberdeen Proving Ground (APG).
-Check out the sites below for more information about APG.

 Around 1939-1940 Route 40 (Pulaski Hwy) was built through Edgewood.
 This brought about new development centered around the interstate highway.
 Restaurants, hotels and commercial interests sprung up.
 The new 4-lane highway, coupled with the huge war effort during WWII, helped make the Aberdeen Proving Ground base a major center of research & development and troop training.
 Many dwellings and housing developments were built for the influx of military personnel, some of which are still in use today.
 The post-WW2 years brought continued development and growth.

 The growing population needed quality schools for their children.
 Many of Edgewood’s schools were built during the 1950’s to 1960’s, which made Edgewood a prime area for large residential developments and shopping areas.
 In 1963 Interstate 95 opened up just north of Edgewood and Emmorton, creating a new explosion of suburban development.
 Today much of the land area has been or is being developed into residential neighborhoods, shopping centers, industrial centers and business parks.
 With little regard given to historical preservation, the few remaining historical sites are concentrated on Old Edgewood Road with a scattering in other areas including APG.